kaisda/freeCodeCamp/JavaScript/J07.basic_string_array_methods_MusicPlayer/Steps.md

 - Step 62: declare songToHighlight with value document.getElementById(`song-${userData?.currentSong?.id}`)
 - Step 63: Use the forEach method on playlistSongElements.
 Pass in songEl as the parameter and use arrow syntax to add in an empty callback
 - Step 64: Within the callback function, use the removeAttribute() method to remove the "aria-current" attribute
-- Step 65: add if statement with songToHighlight as parameter & se setAttribute on songToHighlight to pass in "aria-current" and "true" as the first and second arguments.
+- Step 65: add if statement with songToHighlight as condition & set setAttribute on songToHighlight to pass in "aria-current" and "true" as the first and second arguments.
 - Step 66: in playSong() add to call highlightCurrentSong()
 - Step 67: declare songToHighlight setPlayerDisplay as arrow function to prepare for sidplaying current song info
-- Step 68: modify songToHighlight by declaring playingSong & songArtist with value obtain by getElementById() with parameter #player-song-title & #player-song-artist
+- Step 68: modify songToHighlight by declaring playingSong & songArtist with value obtain by getElementById() method with element #player-song-title & #player-song-artist
 - Step 69: modify songToHighlight by declaring currentTitle & currentArtist with value access userData?.currentSong?.title and userData?.currentSong?.artist
 - Step 70: use ternary operator (三元運算符) to give playingSong.textContent & songArtist.textContent right value
 - Step 71: modify playSong() by adding setPlayerDisplay()